-County Durham Small Pearl-bordered Fritillary project
+County Durham Small Pearl-bordered Fritillary project - COMPLETED

 The small pearl-bordered fritillary butterfly is threatened with extinction in the Durham Wildlife Trust (DWT) area.
 Habitat degradation has occurred as a result of agricultural intensification – drainage, application of fertilisers, increased grazing pressure etc. This led to loss of the larval food plant Viola palustris (marsh violet) and other flowering plants (nectar sources for the adult butterfly).
 As a result the small pearl became extinct across much of County Durham leaving only a few vulnerable isolated colonies.